sunhong/jcurses/README.md

 Allows user to pick up items in List using number keys (1 to 9).
 Notice: No support to index larger than 9.

+02/07/2014

+1. Add RadioButton class
+2. Add ToggleButton class, this is the base of CheckBox and RadioButton
+3. Add ToggleButtonGroup class.
+It holds a set of ToggleButton, but at most one of them can be selected.